dcurrie/e-ORP/README.md

 Optimal Retirement Planner

 Inspired by the now unmaintained (and unavailable?) `i-ORP` by James S. Welch Jr., this is a Jupyter notebook version of that optimizer.
-It is far less capable, and still quite new.
+It is less capable, and still quite new.

 ## DISCLAIMER